Sevastienn/anafibre/README.md

 ## Acknowledgments

 - Developed at King's College London
-- Inspired by classical optical fiber theory and numerical methods for waveguide analysis
+- Inspired by classical optical fibre theory and numerical methods for waveguide analysis